Emergency out of hours repairs

 essential in helping us shape our services and identify any areas

-The purpose of the new model is to provide a standardised approach
+The purpose of the new model is to provide a standardised

-our service.
+about our service.
 All complaints must be recorded along with

 action taken and the outcome.
 The Association is responsible for